ProphetofAtnu/tc-nix/README.md

-# Notes for Others

-If you're hacking on this yourself, replace the SSH public key for root in `configuration.nix` and `installer.nix` with your own to allow remote login.

 # Layout

 This repo is structured to be forked and used for managing and updating a fleet of thin clients in the field.